hugoocoto/vicel/docs/vicel_reference.typ

 == Abstract
 Vicel is a free open source TUI spreadsheet editor.
 You can read, modify and save data stored in rows and columns.
-It aims to be an alternative to privative non gratis well known Microsoft program, for non professional usage (as it is quite simple, al least for now).
+It aims to be an alternative to proprietary non gratis well known Microsoft program, for non professional usage (as it is quite simple, al least for now).

 == About development
 For now it is being developed by Hugo Coto as a side project.
-He do that because for college reasons he has to use the Windows-only mouse-centered similar and he almost went ill.
+He does that because for college reasons he has to use the Windows-only mouse-centered similar and he almost went ill.
 The plan for the future is to reach a stable version with all and no more than the useful and needed features to have an